International Adoption in Oregon

 It’s safer to work with Oregon international adoption agencies that are Hague-accredited, even if you don’t adopt from a country that’s part of the Hague Convention.
 Turning to online reviews can be useful when searching for an international adoption agency in OR that holds the best interests of children above profit.

-3. Complete Your Oregon International Adoption Home Study Process
+Step 3: Complete Your Oregon International Adoption Home Study Process

 The international adoption home study process takes several months, so it’s best to begin as soon as possible.
 Your Oregon home study professional must be licensed in accordance with The Hague Convention standards, regardless of whether or not you’re adopting from a Hague country.
 The adoption agency you’re working with will also need to approve of any third-party home study provider you work with prior to beginning your home study process.